Four Headwaters Trail

 You can find detailed information on the individual stages online or in the brochure.

-The third stage starts on the Gotthard Pass.
-The hike leads along Lago Lucendro.
-At the foot of the Lucendro Pass, you discover the source of the Reuss and cross the pass.
-After a long, panoramic high-altitude hike above the Bedretto Valley, you reach the Piansecco hut.
+The third stage begins at the Gotthard Pass and follows the shore of Lake Lucendro.
+At the foot of the Lucendro Pass, you reach the source of the Reuss River before crossing the pass.
+A long and scenic high-level traverse above the Bedretto Valley leads to the Piansecco Hut.

-The last stage leads from Obergesteln via Oberwald, Gletsch and Muttbach up to the Furka Pass and from there to a viewpoint over the Rhone Glacier.
-The source of the Rhone can be seen from a distance.
+The final stage leads from Obergesteln via Oberwald, Gletsch and Muttbach up to the Furka Pass.
+From there, a viewpoint offers spectacular views of the Rhone Glacier.
+The source of the Rhone can be seen from a distance, marking the impressive conclusion of the hike.